pjtunstall/mad/framework-plan.md

 const lives = document.getElementById("lives");
 const power = document.getElementById("power-up");
-let cellsArr; // 2d array to store the cells of the game grid let bomberManWrapper; // Array to store the player sprite divs
+let cellsArr; // 2d array to store the cells of the game grid let playerSprites; // Array to store the player sprite divs
 ```

 In `socket.on("start game" ...`, we make the game visible with `document.getElementById("game").classList.add("show");`